 History & Publications

-In 1985 the Washington State Legislature established the Washington Center as a public service center of The Evergreen State College, with a mandate to work with two- and four-year institutions to improve the quality of undergraduate education.
+The Washington Center was established in 1985 by Barbara Leigh Smith and Jean MacGregor with support from the Ford Foundation and the Exxon Foundation.
+In 1987 the Washington Center obtained ongoing funding from the state Legislature, with a mandate to work with two- and four-year institutions to improve the quality of undergraduate education.
 In its first years, Washington Center worked in collaboration with colleagues from the state’s higher education community to foster highly effective, low-cost curricular improvements through faculty development, mainly focused on learning communities.

 By the 1990s, state-wide initiatives included a three-year cultural pluralism project, funded by the Ford Foundation, and a project focused on calculus reform, funded through a National Science Foundation grant.
 In 1996, a three-year Learning Communities Dissemination Project, funded by the U.S. Department of Education's Fund for the Improvement of Post-Secondary Education, provided support to participating campuses as they developed, strengthened, and evaluated their learning community programs.

 From 2000 to 2003, The Pew Charitable Trusts funded The National Learning Communities Project, which extended the work to more college and university campuses while establishing regional communities of practice.
 This project brought together learning community practitioners from across the country, shaping the identity of an emerging national movement and field.
 In 2004, Washington Center became the National Resource Center for Learning Communities, providing resources and support to two- and four-year institutions throughout the United States and beyond its borders.

 Washington Center led the national project for Assessing Learning in Learning Communities, and has developed widely-used tools for learning community practice including a heuristic for designing integrative assignments (PDF) and the Online Survey of Students’ Experiences of Learning in Learning Communities.